kariminf/cv.json/README.md

 1. The browser will download the index file
 1. Then, it downloads the script
-1. The script will download the css specified in the index file and apply it to the documznt
+1. The script will download the css specified in the index file and apply it to the document
 1. It will download the template into a shared string
 1. The script will then merge the template and the information in the json file
 1. If there are some files, the script will download them asynchronously